Oil tumbles after Trump tells OPEC to 'relax'

-LONDON (Reuters) - Oil fell on Monday, reversing earlier gains after U.S. President Donald Trump told OPEC producers to “relax” as prices were too high.
+LONDON (Reuters) - Oil fell by more than 2 percent on Monday, reversing earlier gains after U.S. President Donald Trump told OPEC producers to “relax” as prices were too high.

 “Oil prices getting too high.
 OPEC, please relax and take it easy.
 World cannot take a price hike - fragile!”
 Trump tweeted.